ExactTarget/SubscriberSearch-net/README.md

 This application was built in steps and they are [tagged](https://github.com/ExactTarget/SubscriberSearch-net/tags)  so that you can get the final application or just specific code.

-Step1 - Created the basic app and implemented the JWT for display in Interactive Marketing Hub
+Step1 - Created the basic app and implemented the JWT for display in Interactive Marketing Hub Step2 - Added Fuel REST API request to platform service to store and display SOAP URL returned from call Step3 - Added Fuel UX for the user interface styling Step4 - Added Search functionality to datagrid using SOAP call through handler Step5 - Coming Soon!
+Will add update subscriber functionality and SOAP call

 #Requirements
 ----------